dncharlton/dev-notes/React/State.md

 In React, when a component's state or props change, the component is destroyed and recreated from scratch.
 This includes variables, functions and React nodes.
 The entire component is recreated but this time the latest state value will be returned from `useState`.
-This process is called rerendering.
+This process is called re-rendering.

 #### The useState Hook
 The `useState` hook is a built-in hook in React that allows you to define state in a functional component.